ziyili5/ziyili5.github.io/_pages/about.md

   - /about.html
 ---

 I am Ziyi Li, a Phd students advised by [Prof. Kaiyu Guan](http://faculty.nres.illinois.edu/~kaiyuguan/) at [Department of Natural Resources and Environmental Sciences](https://nres.illinois.edu/), [University of Illinois Urbana-Champaign](https://illinois.edu/).
-I am conducting multidispline studies to solve problems related to nitrogen cycling in agroecosystems.
-I am also a lifelong learner who wishes to study the state-of-art techniques, including machine learning and deep learning.
+I am conducting multidispline studies to solve problems related to nutrients (nitrogen, phosphorus, and potassium (N, P, and K)) cycling in agroecosystems.
+As a lifelong learner, I am passionate about exploring state-of-the-art techniques, including machine learning, deep learning, and large language models, to advance our understanding and modeling of complex agricultural systems.